Exabyte-io/documentation/docs/tutorials/dft/chemical/neb.md

 We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules using the [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) simulation engine in the following animation.

-Here, we have made use of the interpolated set generated in a [separate tutorial](../../materials/interpolated-sets.md).
+Here, we have made use of the interpolated set containing 10 intermediate images generated in a [separate tutorial](../../materials/interpolated-sets.md).

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/3ekwtYJyj4w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>